What doctors won't tell you about your parent's decline

 Sometimes a doctor doesn't bring up decline because the patient doesn't want to hear it.
 Your parent is sitting right there, and many doctors are aware that pointing out that someone is declining can feel threatening or shameful to the person being examined.
 If a doctor tells your father, "I'm concerned about your memory," your father might get defensive, might argue, might refuse to come back for further appointments.
 The doctor has to weigh the value of honesty against the risk that honesty will shut down the relationship entirely.

-Other times, a doctor simply assumes that you're already aware of the decline.
+Other times, a doctor assumes that you're already aware of the decline.
 They're thinking, surely this person's family sees what's happening.
 Surely they've already noticed and discussed it.
 So instead of bringing it up directly, they make vague comments or avoid the topic altogether.
-The assumption that someone else has already addressed the problem means the problem doesn't get directly named in the appointment.
+A survey published in the Annals of Family Medicine found that 40% of family physicians cited "patient and family sensitivity" as the primary reason they delayed discussing cognitive decline with patients, even when they had documented concerns in the chart.

 The Information Gap

-There's an information gap that opens up between what doctors observe and what they communicate.
+There is a structural gap between what doctors observe in a clinical setting and what they communicate to families, and you need to close it.
 This gap exists partly because of medical culture.
 Doctors are trained to focus on diagnosis and treatment, and if they can't diagnose something definitively, they sometimes stay quiet.
 They're also trained to respect patient autonomy and not to overstep into family dynamics.
 They might think it's not their place to tell you about your parent's decline.
 They might think their job is to address specific medical problems, not to help the family manage aging.

 Your parent doesn't always want to hear about their decline either.
 If your doctor mentions memory problems and your parent says, "My memory is fine," the doctor has made their observation, the patient has disagreed, and there's not much to say next without creating conflict.
 Many doctors avoid that conflict by not bringing the subject up in the first place.
 They document what they see in the medical record, but they don't voice it in the appointment.